madmongo1/webclient/README.md

 * Think libCurl in native c++
 * Provide both synchronous and asynchronous interfaces to all operations
 * Based on, and fully compatible with, the ASIO executor model
+* Modelled on the very popular python requests library
+* .netrc support

 ## Design Considerations